psychemedia/storytelling-notes/gwion-bach.md

 And from the depths of rivers,
 God brings wealth to the fortunate man.
 Elphin of lively qualities,
-Thy resolution is unmanly ;
+Thy resolution is unmanly;
-Thou must not be over sorrowful :
+Thou must not be over sorrowful:
 Better to trust in God than to forebode ill.
 Weak and small as I am.
 On the foaming beach of the ocean.
 In the day of trouble I shall be
 Of more service to thee than three hundred salmon.
 Elphin of notable qualities,
-Be not displeased at thy misfortune ;
+Be not displeased at thy misfortune;
 Although reclined thus weak in my bag,
 There lies a virtue in my tongue.
 While I continue thy protector
-Thou hast not much to fear ;
+Thou hast not much to fear;
 Remembering the names of the Trinity,
 None shall be able to harm thee."